buildtimetrend/python-lib/README.md

 Store build time data in Keen.io
 --------------------------------

-Next to storing your build time data in xml, it can be send to keen.io for storage, analysis and generating graphs.
+Next to storing your build time data in xml, it can be sent to Keen.io for storage, analysis and generating graphs.

-Follow these steps to enable using keen.io :
+Follow these steps to enable using Keen.io :

 1. [Create a Keen.io account](https://keen.io/signup), if you haven't already done so.
 2. [Create a project](https://keen.io/add-project) in you keen.io account.
 3. Look up the `project ID` and `Write Key` and assign them to environmental variables :
-`export KEEN_PROJECT_ID=<Project ID>`
+- `export KEEN_PROJECT_ID=<Project ID>`
-`export KEEN_WRITE_KEY=<Write Key>`
+- `export KEEN_WRITE_KEY=<Write Key>`

 If these environment variables are set, the scripts will detect this and use Keen.io to store data and do analysis.